TonyNTAHE/simple_shell/README.md

 ## Features

-- displays a prompt and waits for user to type a command
+- Displays a prompt and waits for user to type a command
-- can handle commands with options and arguments
+- Can handle commands with options and arguments
-- prompt displays again each time command is executed
+- Prompt displays again each time command is executed
-- uses PATH variable to find executable command
+- Uses PATH variable to find executable command
-- if executable is not found, prints an error message and displays prompt again
+- If executable is not found, prints an error message and displays prompt again
-- includes an exit function that exits the shell
+- Includes an exit function that exits the shell
-- includes an env built-in that prints the current environment
+- Includes an env built-in that prints the current environment

 ## File Contents
 This repository contains the following files: